mkurzmann/soldec/README.md

 - little detection of some typ information

 ### User Guide
-First you need install graphviz, since Erays uses PDF outputs which are not removed in Soldec.
+First you need install graphviz, since Erays outputs PDFs which are not removed in Soldec.
 ```sh
 $ sudo apt install graphviz
 ```